-There are three stages to connecting to your office computer using Remote Desktop:
+There are five stages to connecting to your office computer using Remote Desktop:

 - Set up your office computer (should only need doing once)

-- Set up your home computer to connect securely to WBS systems (should only need doing once)
+- Set up the Campus VPN on your home computer (should only need doing once)

 - Connect from your home computer (needs doing each time you want to connect).

-- Log into your office computer and start enable Remote Desktop for user account either by running the ''Remote Desktop" application in Software Centre (Windows 10) or the equivalent in 'Run Advertised Programs' (Windows 7).
+- Log into your office computer and enable Remote Desktop for your user account by running the ''Remote Desktop" application in Software Centre.

 - On the resulting screen note the IP address as you will need this later (shown at 1 in the picture below).
 You should also see a list of users able to remote desktop to your machine (2), typically this will only show your username.
 If you share your computer with someone else you will both have to run this application once

-- Click the Options button on the 'Remote Desktop Connection' client
+- Click the start button and type 'remote'.
+Click on the option for 'Remote Desktop Connection'.

-- On the General tab enter your computer's IP address as noted from step 1.
-Enter your username in the form wbsdom\username
+- Enter your computer's IP address (from step 1) or its full name (something like wbs001234.wbs.ac.uk).
+Enter your WBS username in the format wbsdom\username